farvard/tree-api/README.md

 H:5 &rarr; 2

 ### ```.env``` config file
-By changing `.env` file you and re-running `docker-compose up` you can change startup tree.
+By changing `.env` file and re-running `docker-compose up` you can change startup tree.
 ##### config for random tree at startup
 ```config
 RANDOM_TREE=true